 It was almost a week before I felt like I could run a mile with some sense of normalcy.

-I’m now almost 2 weeks post-marathon and I still feel like my legs are recovering when I’m doing runs over 30 mins or if my pace gets too fast.
+I’m now almost two weeks post-marathon, and I still feel like my legs are recovering when I’m doing runs over 30 mins or if my pace gets too fast.

 7. 15-20 mile long runs should not be missed

 I can not stress this enough, try to get in as many 15-20 mile runs as you can safely fit into your training leading up to the marathon.

 A quick look at my training log shows I had 4-5 good efforts at 15-20 miles in the last three months of 2021.

 I had a few other runs that were in that range (even a 28 miler), but most of these consisted of large amounts of walking, which I would not consider good training for trying to run a marathon at a specific pace.